ARgorithm/toolkit/docs/docs/tutorials/config.md

 </div>

-Here we have defined `mat` as a 4x3 matrix in which elements are type of `INT`.
+Here, we have defined `mat` as a 4x3 matrix in which elements are of type `INT`.

 ```json hl_lines="15-21"
 {!../../examples/sample.config.json!}